DeutscherWetterdienst/mosmix2geojson/README.md

 * `wget https://opendata.dwd.de/weather/local_forecasts/mos/MOSMIX_L/all_stations/kml/MOSMIX_L_LATEST.kmz`
 * `unzip MOSMIX_L_LATEST.kmz`
-* `mosmix2geojson --max-stations 2 --json-indent 2 MOSMIX_L_*.kml > mosmix-l.geojson`
+* `mosmix2geojson --max-stations 2 --json-indent 2 MOSMIX_L_*.kml mosmix-l.geojson`

-This will stop after a maximum of 2 MOSMIX stations, which is just to reduce processing time for demo purposes.
+This will stop after a maximum of 2 MOSMIX stations, which is just to reduce processing time for demonstration purposes.
+To process all stations just remove `--max-stations 2` from this command.

+**Caution:** Processing a whole MOSMIX_L file will take up to 10 GiB of memory.
+Make sure you have enough memory or your computer may become unresponsive.

 ## Output mapping